 break Statement:**

-The break statement is used to terminate a loop or switch statement, and it transfers the execution to the statement immediately following the loop or switch.
+statement, and it transfers the execution to the statement immediately following the loop

 for i := 0; i < 5; i++ {